Charleston Theft Crime Attorney

 - Grand Larceny/Theft (over $10,000) – For serious theft crimes, the defendant could be facing up to 10 years in prison or extremely high fines.

 Defending Yourself from Theft Charges

 Intent plays a major role in theft crime prosecution.
 Taking someone else’s mail or purchasing stolen property could result in you being charged for theft, but the prosecution must prove that you knowingly committed a criminal act at the time.
 The defendant’s state of mind is also taken into consideration.
 For instance, it is extremely common for someone who is drunk to take property that is not theirs without realizing it as a result of their inebriated state.
 So long as it can be proven that you were not in your right mind at the time of the theft the court may be willing to excuse the action.

 Many people ask if they can still be charged for theft if they return the item in question.
 The short answer is, yes, you can still be prosecuted even if the stolen property has been returned.
 That is not to say, however, that returning the item does you no good.
 Courts are often more sympathetic to defendants who take the initiative to return the item without being forced to, but they are under no obligation to show you leniency.
 Discuss your options with your attorney before returning any allegedly stolen property.
 Your legal counsel is required to keep your information confidential.

 Reach out to Sanders Law Firm, LLC Today

 No matter the severity of the charge, you should always discuss your legal options with an experienced attorney after being arrested.
 Our Charleston criminal defense lawyer is a former prosecutor and can provide valuable insight as to how these cases play out from both sides.
-Initial consultations are free so you can learn about what our team can do for you without making any commitments.

 We devote personal time and attention to each and every client.
 Call Sanders Law Firm, LLC today at (843) 573-8828.